-Ultimately, which is the better destination between Port Barton and El Nido depends on the sort of traveller you are and the sort of vacation you are hoping to enjoy.
+Ultimately, which is the better destination between Port Barton and El Nido depends on the sort of traveler you are and the sort of vacation you are hoping to enjoy.

 Young adventurous travelers are more attracted by Port Barton, while beachgoers and divers will fall in love with El Nido.

 Families and honeymooners coupe will find the trip more comfortable in El Nido

 El Nido is better you want a sophisticated vacation in an exclusive destination.
 On the other hand, Port Barton with its relaxed appeal is the kind of place for those chasing roads less traveled.

 Port Barton and El Nido offer a wide variety of experiences and, being fairly close to each other, there’s no reason why you can’t visit both places.